alejandrocarrasco/angular-failed-requests/README.md

 Angular Module to manage your failed requests.

 This module is focused on **mobile development**, specially for phonegap apps (or any **HTML5 / Javascript** framework)  that you build using angular.

+Although you can use it for any web app in which you get missing server errors, or any case that suits you.

 This module will help you to:
 * Store failed requests when mobile devices lose connection
 * Keep your app running as if nothing has happened and retry all your failed HTTP Requests later (when your app is loaded again)